Strengthening Relations, Walking Together

 In 2022, while developing this strategy, CBC and Radio-Canada met with First Nations, Inuit and Métis leadership, audience members, staff, content creators and other movers in the media industry.
 Perspectives and wisdom were shared on how we could better represent and reflect Indigenous cultures, interests and needs.

-To learn more about this process, read our blog update The Journey Forward.
+Read our blog update - The Journey Forward.

 Building upon progress: